tayfunakcay/react-dapp-boilerplate/README.md

 In addition to Webpack and React, this box adds: React-Router, Redux and Material-UI for easy skinning of a Dapp.

+Also, check out my course [How To Write A React DApp For Ethereum](http://reactdapps.com/), and learn how to connect a professional front-end application to a Smart Contract.
+The course also shows you how to integrate your DApp with MetaMask!

 ## Installation

 1. Install truffle and an ethereum client.
 For local development, try EthereumJS TestRPC.